 |– Phosphorus||3% DV||4% DV||3.5% DV||4% DV||5% DV|

 As we have seen, rye bread offers several advantages for your health, and some of the main ones include:

-According to research, people who eat whole grains tend to have lower blood sugar levels than those who don’t.
+According to research, people who eat whole grains over food made from flours with the germ removed (white bread, I’m looking at you!) tend to have lower blood sugar levels than those who don’t.
 Whole grains contain soluble fibers, which help slow down the absorption of glucose into the bloodstream.

 Rye bread is often recommended for those suffering from digestive problems such as constipation, diarrhea, and stomach ulcers.

 As mentioned above, it takes longer for your body to break down rye bread than other foods, meaning that it will be digested slower and easier.

 Eating whole grains instead of processed grains has been shown to reduce the risk of heart disease.

 In fact, one study found that men who ate the most whole grains had a 30% lower chance of developing coronary artery disease compared to those who didn’t.